 While this year may be different from years past, consumers will continue to look for ways to celebrate the season – most likely from the safety of their homes, where screens will play a major role in how they spend their time.
 This year, advertisers have an enhanced opportunity to connect in meaningful ways to make the holidays merry and bright.

 For more information on how to reach holiday shoppers, visit www.spotx/ignite.

-Paul Calderbank is the Director of Marketing Insights and Innovation at SpotX, where he leads the development of sales-focused marketing material and is a senior custodian of the SpotX brand.
+Paul Calderbank is the Senior Director of Marketing Insights and Innovation at SpotX, where he leads the development of sales-focused marketing material and is a senior custodian of the SpotX brand.
 He has an extensive background in media and advertising, including marketing roles at Gannett and Haymarket Media, and leadership roles at several ad agencies.
 He has served on the management team of a successful startup acquired by Oracle Data Cloud, where he went on to build and manage the Media & Entertainment consultancy team.
 Originally from Manchester, England, Paul currently lives with his wife and two children in Denver, Colorado.